spencerng/Robotix-Java-Lessons/Lesson-1/Lesson-1.md

    * `a % b` is equal to `1`, `b % a` is equal to `4`, `a % c` is equal to `0.0`

 **Exercises**:
- * Write a program that allows the user to input dimensions of a square pyramid and outputs its surface area
+ * Write a program that allows the user to input (integer) dimensions of a rectangular prism and outputs its surface area and volume
- * Write a program that prints the day of the week of a day, given the day of the first day of the month
+ * Write a program that prints the day of the week of a day, given the day of the week of the first day of the month (where 1=Monday, 7=Sunday)
- * Write a program that calculates the score of a match in *FIRST* Steamworks, where the user inputs the number of rotors activated during tele-op/autonomous, high/low goals in tele-op/autonomous, the times the baseline was crossed, the times robots took off, and foul points
+ * Write a program that calculates the score of a match in *FIRST* Steamworks, where the user inputs the number of rotors activated during tele-op/autonomous, high/low goals in tele-op/autonomous, the times the baseline was crossed, the times robots took off, and foul points that were incurred by the opposing alliance

 ### Relational
 Evaluating these operators will result in a boolean value (`true` or `false`):